How to Grow World-Class Weed for Under $150 (Cheapest Top-Shelf Setup + $5 Cannabis Seeds)

 Adventurous alternative: Growing cannabis in hydroponics.

-Nutrients – Starting at $10
+Nutrients – Starting at $15

 If you’re starting with soil, you may be able to avoid using nutrients at all.
 Yet if plants use up the nutrients in the soil you’ll start seeing nutrient deficiencies and slow growth.
 To help ensure the best yields and bud quality, I recommend you get at least a Bloom nutrient (low in Nitrogen and high in Phosphorus/Potassium) for plants that are actively growing buds.

-• Recommended: Dyna-Gro Grow & Bloom – $20 (great for cannabis in any setup, any grow style) – although originally developed for orchids, this simple nutrient duo excels at growing cannabis and is now marketed directly to pot growers.
+• Recommended: Dyna-Gro Grow & Bloom – $15 (great for cannabis in any setup, any grow style) – although originally developed for orchids, this simple nutrient duo excels at growing cannabis and is now marketed directly to pot growers.

 • If growing in coco or hydro, you need to use nutrients from beginning to end, and Dyna-Gro Grow + Bloom excels at that.

 In a pinch, you can use Shultz cactus/succulent nutrients 2-7-7 (available at most garden stores and online for under $10) in the budding stage since this particular formula happens to have similar nutrient ratios to what cannabis plants ned in the flowering stage.
-However, cactus nutrients don’t contain many micronutrients, which means they may not perform as well as something more complete like Dyna-Gro.
+However, cactus nutrients don’t contain many micronutrients, which means they do not perform as well as something more complete like Dyna-Gro.

 Learn more about cannabis nutrients.